🇪🇸 Cadiz Carnival

 When is Cádiz Carnival?

-When is the 2020 Cadiz Carnival?
-The official dates for the 2020 Carnival of Cádiz will begin on Thursday, 20th February and finish on Sunday 1st March 2020.
-There are also plenty of pre-carnival events in the lead up to carnival.
+When is the 2021 Cadiz Carnival?
+The official dates for the 2021 Carnival of Cádiz will begin on Thursday, February 11th 2021 and run until Sunday, February 21st 2021.
+There are also plenty of pre-carnival events in the lead up to carnival

 Where is Cádiz?